 What form of payment is accepted?
 Is a financing plan available?

-The successful bidder on a parcel must pay the full amount to the Weber County Treasurer in cash or with certified funds.
-The Treasurer may accept a personal check as a deposit at the time of the Tax Sale with the understanding that cash or bank certified funds for the entire amount of the sale will be paid to the County Treasurer by 5 p.m. on the day of the sale.
-If the amount of the sale exceeds $2,000, the successful bidder must pay a non-refundable deposit of $1,000 cash or bank certified funds on the day of the sale, with the balance due and payable to the County Treasurer within five working days.
+The successful bidder on a parcel must pay the full amount to the Weber County Treasurer in cash or with bank certified funds.
+If the amount of the sale is less than $2,000, the Treasurer may accept a personal check as a deposit at the time of the Tax Sale with the understanding that cash or bank certified funds for the entire amount of the sale will be paid to the County Treasurer by 5 p.m. on the day of the sale.
+If the amount of the sale exceeds $2,000, the successful bidder must pay a non-refundable deposit of $1,000 cash or bank certified funds on the day of the sale, with the balance due and payable to the County Treasurer by May 30, 2014 at 5 p.m.
 There is no financing available through Weber County.

 Deeds for the property sold at the Tax Sale

 All properties sold during the Tax Sale shall be conveyed by a Tax Deed within thirty days after the bids are ratified by the County Commission.

 What happens when property is sold at the Tax Sale for more than the total amount due to the county?

 What happens to the properties that are not sold at the Tax Sale?

 Any property unsold at the Tax Sale, and which is not in the public interest to be re-certified to a subsequent sale, shall become county property.
 If you would like information on property owned by Weber County, please see our Unsold Properties page.

 Any sale funds in excess of the amount for delinquent taxes, penalties, interest and administrative fees will be forwarded to the State Treasurer and treated as unclaimed property under Title 67.